jouellnyc/BB-ESP32-KIOSK/images/slideshow/README.md

 3. Final Score. <P>
 <img src="final_score.jpg" width="200"/>
 The final score will be shown with winning and losing pitchers, scores and records for 30 seconds.
-BB-ESP32-Kiosk will then  rotate through 10 news articles at mlb.com.
+BB-ESP32-Kiosk will then  rotate through 10 news articles at mlb.com for 1200 cycles.
+TBD

 4. No Game.
 If there's no game, BB-ESP32-Kiosk will tell you:
 <img src="nogame.jpg" width="200"/>
-BB-ESP32-Kiosk will then  rotate through 10 news articles at mlb.com.
+BB-ESP32-Kiosk will then  rotate through 10 news articles at mlb.com for 1200 cycles.
+TBD

 If it is not during the regual season, BB-ESP32-Kiosk will tell you when opening day is for 30 seconds:<P>